ccmucdenver/ccm-docs/docs/alderaan.md

 This cluster is funded by [NSF grant 2019089 CC* Compute: Accelerating Science and Education by Campus and Grid Computing](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2019089)  under the [NSF CC* program](https://www.nsf.gov/publications/pub_summ.jsp?ods_key=nsf20507).
 The cluster will be integrated with the [Open_Science_Grid (OSG)](https://opensciencegrid.org).
 At least 20% of capacity will be contributed to the OSG as required by the program.

 ## Purpose
-The Alderaan cluser is a shared cluster running multi-core jobs with multiple nodes using MPI and the high-speed interconnect (High-Performace Computing, HPC), as well as multiple single-core jobs (High-Throughput Computing, HTC).
+The Alderaan cluster is a resource for both campuses of the University of Colorado Denver.
+It is shared cluster running multi-core jobs with multiple nodes using MPI and the high-speed interconnect (High-Performace Computing, HPC), as well as multiple single-core jobs (High-Throughput Computing, HTC).
 All jobs need to be limited in duration.
-Work consisting of a very large number of single-core jobs should be submitted on the [Open Science Grid (OSG)](https://opensciencegrid.org).
 Long-running single-core jobs should be submitted to [Score cluster](../score/) nodes.

+Work consisting of a very large number of single-core jobs can be also submitted to the [Open Science Grid (OSG)](https://opensciencegrid.org) - log into https://osgconnect.net with your CU Denver credentials, make an account, and contact us for help.

 ## Hardware
 * 2048 AMD cores and 16TB memory in 32 compute nodes.
 Each node has 2 AMD EPYC 7502 32 core processors for a total of 64 cores, 512GB DDR4 memory, and dual 960GB SSD.
 The compute nodes are in 8 1U rack-mount drawers, with 4 nodes in each drawer.